tpatel28/TejsBookStore/TejsBookStore/README.txt

 Added new file and interface file named ISP_Call.cs and SP_Call.cs and installed Dapper in ISP_Call.cs 1843
-Created new class and interface for UnitOfWork and commited to github
+Created new class and interface for UnitOfWork and commited to github 1847
+Added -  services.AddScoped<IUnitOfWork, UnitOfWork>(); to startup.cs and with using statement